Robin Press

+with Metallurg Magnitogorsk in the KHL, Press won the Gagarin Cup Championship in 2024.

 Playing career

 Press previously played for Almtuna IS and Södertälje SK in the Swedish second tier HockeyAllsvenskan before making his Swedish Hockey League debut with Djurgårdens IF.

-After playing two seasons in North America, within the Chicago Blackhawks affiliate's the Rockford IceHogs and Indy Fuel, Press returned to Sweden in agreeing to a one-year contract with Färjestad BK on May 24, 2018.
+After playing two seasons in North America, within the Chicago Blackhawks affiliates, the Rockford IceHogs and Indy Fuel, Press returned to Sweden in agreeing to a one-year contract with Färjestad BK on May 24, 2018.
 In the 2018–19 season, Press contributed 2 goals and 10 points through 40 games, eclipsing his previous markers.